CallumJHays/spatialmath-rospy/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:
+5. When you're done making changes, check that your changes pass the tests:

     ```shell
-    $ flake8 mathpad tests
     $ pytest
-    $ tox
     ```

-    To get flake8 and tox, pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub: